 I am a dance researcher and my work investigates the body as a performance surface while reconstructing the ways that historical data in dance is structured, presented, and archived.
 My work combines performance creation, place situating, cultural studies, experimental practice, and dance technology.
 In 2016, I received my Masters of Fine Arts in Dance Performance, Research, and Choreography from the University of Maryland in College Park, MD.
 In 2019, I joined the faculty at the Virginia Commonwealth University in Richmond, VA and I run Sinclair Dance, my personal research dance laboratory.

-My newest choreographic work will premier at the VCU Faculty Dance Concert on February 16th, 2023.
+My newest choreographic work will premiere at the VCU Faculty Dance Concert on February 16th, 2023.
 This piece is titled; “Yes, I Will Marry When I Want" is a contemporary dance performance that draws inspiration from the 1970 East African play, "Ngaahika Ndeenda (I Will Marry When I Want)," written by Ngũgĩ wa Thiong'o and Ngugi wa Mirii.
 The play deals with themes of class struggle, poverty, gender, culture, religion, and the tension between modernity and tradition, specifically in relation to marriage and family.
-Through this contemporary dance, we aim to explore how the themes and context of the play can be translated into movement, and to examine the ways in which our dancing bodies navigate the complexities and constraints imposed by societal expectations and predisposed identities.
-We question how the limitations of diversity can inhibit the evolution of rich and diverse experiences.
+Through this contemporary dance, I aim to explore how the themes and context of the play can be translated into movement, and to examine the ways in which our dancing bodies navigate the complexities and constraints imposed by societal expectations and predisposed identities.
+I question how the limitations of diversity can inhibit the evolution of rich and diverse experiences.

 In the Dance and Choreography Department at Virginia Commonwealth University, I have been an active researcher at the university since my arrival in the Fall of 2019.